North Carolina Court Records

 What Information is Contained in a North Carolina Juvenile Record?

-Juvenile records in North Carolina contain information about a juvenile’s journey through the juvenile justice system.
+Juvenile records in North Carolina typically contain information about a juvenile’s journey through the juvenile justice system.
 It includes records of information filed in juvenile case proceedings, including:

 - Complaints